Cantus Magnus is a small professional vocal ensemble founded in 2011 by Matthew Schellhorn

 or Extraordinary Form of the Roman Rite).
 In this way, the group fulfils its objective of performing sacred music in the context for which it was composed – the worship of God during Solemn Mass.

 The group regularly provides music for special events and pilgrimages organised by The Latin Mass Society of England and Wales, including the annual pilgrimages to Aylesford and Walsingham.
-Cantus Magnus also sings regularly at Masses arranged by Juventutem London, a Catholic organisation for young people with a love of traditional liturgy.
+Cantus Magnus also sings frequently at Masses arranged by Juventutem London, a Catholic organisation for young people with a love of traditional liturgy.

-Cantus Magnus provided the music for the 2013 and 2015 General Assembly of international group Foederatio Internationalis Una Voce in Rome; on the latter occasion it also assisted with the events of the Populus Summorum Pontificum, singing the Mass in several churches including Santissima Trinità dei Pellgrini and St Peter’s Basilica.
+Cantus Magnus led the music for the 2013 and 2015 General Assembly of international group Foederatio Internationalis Una Voce in Rome; on the latter occasion it also assisted with the events of the Populus Summorum Pontificum, singing the Mass in several churches including Santissima Trinità dei Pellgrini and St Peter’s Basilica.